-Julie's publishing highlights include: The "awesome" experience of working with Graeme Base and his first two books Animalia and Eleventh Hour, the joy of publishing Sonya Hartnett's Wilful Blue and Sleeping Dogs and Margaret Barbalet’s The Wolf; devising and launching Puffin Aussie Bites, followed later by Nibbles and Chomps - "spectacularly successful with teachers, parents and kids” – and working with Li Cunxinalongside editor, Suzanne Wilson, to turn an eight page bullet point synopsis of his life into the mega-selling Mao's Last Dancer adult and young reader's editions, plus The Peasant Prince picture book version.
+Julie's publishing highlights include: The "awesome" experience of working with Graeme Base and his first two books Animalia and The Eleventh Hour, the joy of publishing Sonya Hartnett's Wilful Blue and Sleeping Dogs and Margaret Barbalet’s The Wolf; devising and launching Puffin Aussie Bites, followed later by Nibbles and Chomps - "spectacularly successful with teachers, parents and kids” – and working with Li Cunxin alongside editor, Suzanne Wilson, to turn an eight page bullet point synopsis of his life into the mega-selling Mao's Last Dancer adult and young reader's editions, plus The Peasant Prince picture book version.

 "We have to move with the times,” says Julie.
 “My only regret is that everything is so fast now, there's no time to sit and look at the clouds like we used to.
-People don't read aloud so much any more.
+People don't read aloud so much anymore.
 So if there was a way of keeping children still for a while and reading to them . . . no pictures or illustrations, so they are spellbound and use their imagination.
 If we can't imagine we can't know what it's like to be in someone else's shoes.
 It's what gives us empathy, what makes us human."

 "It's a rich heritage,” says Laura of Puffin’s publishing history.
-“And it continues with authors like Robin Klein who was the breakthrough contemporary Australian writer, dealing with things like heroine addiction."
+“And it continues with authors like Robin Klein who was the breakthrough contemporary Australian writer, dealing with things like heroin addiction."
 Children being time poor and technology are, says Laura, the "very real challenges" of children’s publishing today.
 "But I still think there is a magic for kids in reading a story on their own in their own place and time and I think that their trust in Puffin to give them great choices will remain.
 That's what we work very hard to do – to keep coming up with that magic."

-Jane, who joined Puffin in the mid 1980s, says her publishing highlights include Ursula Dubosarsky's The Word Spy - "a book about language sounds like it might too dry, but was a huge success appealing to children everywhere" and Ursula's The Terrible Plop.
+Among Jane’s publishing highlights she includes Ursula Dubosarsky's The Word Spy - "a book about language sounds like it might too dry, but was a huge success appealing to children everywhere" and Ursula's The Terrible Plop.
 "I'm yet to meet a child who doesn't love it."
 Jane feels it’s a great "privilege" to be taking the iconic brand forward.
 “We're so lucky to have inherited Puffin – it's a gift."